David Henry Sterry: Career

 He began writing books in 2001, with the publication of Satchel Sez: The World, Wit & Wisdom of Leroy Sawtchel Paige (Random House).
-His next book, the 2002 memoir, Chicken: Self-Portrait of a Young Man for Rent. details his experiences as a teenage hustler in 1970s Hollywood.
+His next book, the 2002 memoir, Chicken: Self-Portrait of a Young Man for Rent, details his experiences as a teenage hustler in 1970s Hollywood.

-Sterry ran a writing workshop for at-risk teenagers and survivors of the sex industry for the United States Department of Justice in Washington DC in 2005.
+Sterry was invited by the United States Department of Justice, in Washington DC, to attend a "Survivors Conference", where he led a writing workshop with young women who had been exploited in the sex industry.